 - Dan (firstname.lastname@example.org): posts on Wednesday (topics TBD)

-- Michelle (email@example.com): posts on Thursday usually about climate change and the environment
+- Michelle (email@example.com), AKA Bova: posts on Thursday usually about climate change and the environment

-- Stacey (firstname.lastname@example.org) and Julie (email@example.com): post on Friday (topics TBD, probably including gender equality)
+- Anna (firstname.lastname@example.org) and Julie (email@example.com): post on Friday (topics TBD, probably including gender equality)

 - Brad (firstname.lastname@example.org): posts on Saturday usually about the press